A fault-tolerant non-Clifford gate for the surface code in two dimensions: Methods

-Having specified the lattice, we now discuss how to perform the gauge fixing process.
-Gauge fixing moves a two-dimensional surface code through a three-dimensional region.
-This motion is achieved by producing a thin layer of three-dimensional surface code, and then collapsing it once gauge fixing has taken place and the controlled-controlled-phase gates have been applied to these qubits.
-This motion is achieved by repeating the same operation periodically over two steps.
+Having specified the lattices, we now discuss how to perform the gauge-fixing process.
+Gauge fixing moves three two-dimensional surface codes through a three-dimensional spacetime volume to reproduce three overlapping three-dimensional surface codes over time.
+This motion proceeds by repeatedly producing a thin layer of three-dimensional surface code and then measuring some of its qubits in a product basis to collapse the system onto a two-dimensional surface code that has been displaced through spacetime.
+Gauge fixing, and transversal controlled-controlled-phase gates are applied at the intermediate step where the system is in the state of a thin slice of three-dimensional surface code.
 We show one period of the process for two lattices in Fig.~\ref{Fig:LatticeSurgeryPeriod}.
-Each panel of the figure shows the region in which the controlled-controlled-phase gate is conducted within the black cube.
-The top figures show the time progression of a lattice moving from left to right through the region, and the lower figures show a lattice progressing upwards through the region.
-The time progression moves from left to right through the panels.
+Each panel of the figure shows the region in which the transversal controlled-controlled-phase gate is conducted within the black cube.
+The top figures show the progression of a lattice moving from left to right through the region over time, and the lower figures show a lattice moving upwards through the region.
+Time progresses from left to right through the panels.
 The columns of the diagram are synchronised.